dlitawor/weather/README.md

 ## Initial setup

-Create a new file in a root directory named `.env.development.local` then copy and paste to it contents of this file `.env.development.local.dist`
+Create a new file in a root directory named `.env.development.local` then copy and paste to it contents of `.env.development.local.dist`

 ## Available Scripts